Sohini-2002/Sohini-2002/README.md

 - 👋 Hi, I’m @Sohini-2002
-- 👀 I’m interested in JAVA
+- 👀 I’m interested in JAVA and Python
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVA and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me nirnayray1977@gmail.com